This site celebrates the life and work of sculptor

 Catalogue number 1906.01

 Monks Hall is a large house on Wellington Road in Eccles described on the British Listed buildings website as ' c.1840 with later additions but incorporating a seventeenth-century timber-framed structure.'
 Built on the site of a grange built by monks of Whalley Abbey, it came into the ownership of Eccles council was and opened as a museum in 1962.
 Eccles became part of the new Borough of Salford in 1974 and the building was later closed and sold, its exhibits being moved to the Salford Museum and Art Gallery.
 From about 1997 to 2003 it was used as a restaurant, after which the building stood empty, suffering vandalism.
-In 2009 a developer applied for planning permission to turn it into four apartments and build others in the grounds.
+In 2009 a developer applied for planning permission to turn it into four apartments and build others in the grounds, but no work was ever started.
+Sadly, but predictably, it became a target for arsonists, and became a derelict shell.

 Above, the signature on 'The Weaver's Wife': John Cassidy Fecit 1906.
 The title is on the front of the base.